 It was as hectic as it’s meant to be when you’re raising three children.
 Donna likely saw that coming and embraced the joyous challenges of motherhood.

 Donna had never had any interest in sports, never mind sports therapy.
-Her husband had played when they were young, but she had only ever been interested in dancing.
+Her husband had played when they were younger, but she had only ever been interested in dancing.
 She was active but never injured.
 It wasn’t until she took up running in her thirties that she became more aware of the challenges that come with playing sport.

-“The Pilates actually really helped me understand that a lot of my injuries would have stemmed from poor core.
+“The pilates actually really helped me understand that a lot of my injuries would have stemmed from poor core.
 It comes back to pregnancies.
 As well there are injuries like the kids constantly getting ankle injuries that you can’t really prevent while they’re playing football.

-These things are going to happen.
+“These things are going to happen.
 It’s knowing whether it’s serious enough to bring them into A&E or stick a bag of ice on it or give them stretches to work it out.
-I’m finding that clearer from going into college.”
+I’m finding that clearer from going into college,” she said.